 GLOphotonics proprietary Photonic Micro-Cell (PMC)™ technology is based on Hollow-Core Photonic Crystal Fiber (HC-PCF) and the process of filling the fiber with a chosen gas to offer photonic functionalities such as (i) Optical frequency conversion, (ii) Ultra-high power pulsed laser delivery (iii) Laser pulse compression or (iv) Frequency standards.

 A PMC is a stand-alone and modular component that consists of a HC-PCF filled with gas and fiber terminations.
 The presence of gas within an optical fibre on a micron scale provides a million-fold increase in the gas-laser efficiency compared to traditional lasing methods and opens up the unique ability for functionalization.
 For example, with a Raman gas one can produce new wavelengths and hence create new applications.
 There are different variants of HC-PCF used within the PMC family of components.
 The Inhibited-Coupling guiding HC-PCF such as Kagome fiber produces particularly good results with a high damage threshold and a very wide bandwidth.
-A double band gap HC-PCF transmits two wavelengths with similar properties to a single band gap fiber.

 The PMC comes in different forms tailored to either the applications or the laser power requirements or to specific housing requirements.
 Below is a list of the different PMC forms GLO can deliver.